QIH directors receive ‘last warning’ in new death threat

 Kevin Lunney, QIH’s chief operations officer and Liam McCaffrey, chief executive.
 Photograph: Dara Mac Dónaill

-The letter, sent to The Irish News and shared with directors of QIH late on Monday, claims that this is the “last warning” to the five local managers of the company to resign from the company or face a “permanent solution.”
+The letter, sent to The Irish News and shared with directors of QIH late on Monday, claims to be the “last warning” to the five local managers of the company to resign or face a “permanent solution”.

-Referring to the kidnapping and violent attack on Mr Lunney on September 17th, the letter warns that the perpetrators “could have killed him very easily” if they had wanted.
+Referring to the kidnapping and violent attack on Mr Lunney on September 17th, the letter warns that the perpetrators “could have killed him very easily” if they had wanted to.

-The warning was directed at the five local directors of the Fermanagh-based building materials: Mr Lunney, the QIH’s chief operations officer; his brother Tony Lunney, the firm’s production director; chief executive Liam McCaffrey; chief financial officer Dara O’Reilly and John McCartin, a non-executive director.
+The warning was directed at Mr Lunney, QIH’s chief operations officer; his brother Tony Lunney, the firm’s production director; chief executive Liam McCaffrey; chief financial officer Dara O’Reilly; and John McCartin, a non-executive director.

-Mr McCartin, reacting to the latest threat against him and his fellow directors, said that the intimidation would “not go away until the paymaster is caught.”
+Reacting to the latest threat against him and his fellow directors, Mr McCartin said the intimidation would “not go away until the paymaster is caught”.

 “Until they get the person who procured, financed and resourced this crime, this will continue and we can look forward to more of the same.
 There is an emboldened criminal element among us and the head of the snake needs to be cut off,” he said.